Lubricants Which Can Negatively Effect Sperm

 Lubricants That Do Not Damage Sperm

 Hydroxycellulose-based lubricants do not negatively impact sperm quality.
 If vaginal dryness is an issue, the use of these products may offer a fertility benefit over the use of other types of lubricants.
+Fertility labs often allow the use of hydroycellulose-based lubricants for collection of semen specimens, but you should always check with the lab prior to make sure it is ok.

 Examples of hydroxycellulose-based lubricants include: